bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 And yeah, according to what person's reviews counts, I think it's also kind of a proof of work system in Bitcoin Core.
 Not specifically regarding me, but in general, if you over the time give review comments that are helpful or are considered helpful by others, then of course you're getting taken more seriously.
 I think my review style has been also inspired by other people from the top of my head.
-I could name Ross Janowski who give very great detailed review comments and that's inspired someone, right?
+I could name Russ yanofsky who give very great detailed review comments and that's inspired someone, right?
 To be detailed and whenever testing some PR like really thinking what could go wrong.
 How could I trigger some code path that is not intended or something like that.
 The nice thing about reviewing is that you can do it offline.